Sathwik-Amburi/Resume/README.md

 - **ProjectCard**: Highlights projects with descriptions and technologies used.
 - **PublicationCard**: Details publications with titles, publishers, and links.

+## Modifying Personal Data

+To update the personal data used in the application, you can modify the `personalData.ts` file located in the `src/data` directory.
+This file contains structured data about personal information, programming languages, technologies, soft skills, experiences, education, projects, and publications.

+1. Open `src/data/personalData.ts` in your preferred code editor.
+2. Update the fields as necessary.
+Each section is clearly labeled and structured for easy modification.
+3. Save your changes and restart the development server to see the updates reflected in the application.

 ## Contributing

 Contributions are welcome!
 Please follow these steps: